canonical/ubuntu-cloud-docs/aws/aws-reference/pro.rst

 CIS (level 1 and 2) or FIPS hardening.
 FIPS is currently supported on Ubuntu 18.04 and 20.04.
-For 22.04, it is currently available through the `fips-preview` and `fips-updates` repositories provided through the FIPS pro entitlement, but these modules are not yet certified.
+For 22.04, it is currently available through the `fips-preview` and `fips-updates` repositories provided through the FIPS pro entitlement, but these modules are not yet approved by NIST.

 Ubuntu Landscape
 ~~~~~~~~~~~~~~~~